brunoseivam/retools/README.md

 retools
 =======

-retools is an EPICS module that contain a few useful EPICS shell commands that use regular expressions.
+retools is an EPICS module that contains a few useful EPICS shell commands that use regular expressions.
 Depends on libpcre2.

 #### `reAliasAdd "pattern" "alias"`